pfabo/snap_and_world/README.md

 # snap_and_world

-A few examples of how to attach a snap! (https://snap.berkeley.edu/) to the real world ...
+A few examples of how to attach *snap!* (https://snap.berkeley.edu/) to the real world ...

-01. Snap! and Arduino - Simple Areduino on-board LED Control via HTTP Server
+01. Snap! and Arduino - Arduino on-board LED simple control via HTTP Server
+02. Snap! and Arduino - Arduino as analog/digital input/output board
+03.